General Statement of Job

 Education, Experience, and Licenses

-Must have valid Driver's License and ability to meet insurance requirements for driving University vehicles.
+Valid Driver's License and the ability to meet insurance requirements for driving university provided vehicles.

 Knowledge, Skills, and Abilities